mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 # First Time Use
 This project was developed under Visual Studio Code using the PlatformIO extension.
 It is assumed that you know how to install and use this IDE.
 After cloning the project, PlattormIO springs into action to do its magic.
 This includes loading all the necessary compilation tools used by the declared platform and libraries requested.
 The libraries have to modified to work for the project.
 Libraries are loaded to the path <b>Arrivals/.pio/libdeps/board_name</b>.
-In this project you will see from platform.io that my *board_name* is *esp32dev*.
+In this project you will see from platform.ini that my *board_name* is *esp32dev*.
 Your board may differ.
 Edit the *Arrivals/data/config.json* file.
 You may enter the WiFi credentials of your Access Point here or later [via this](#web-based-interface-for-wifi-credentials).
 Also add your station(s) to the *stations* section.
 Upload to your device as described [here](#updating-the-configjson-file).
 It is essential to edit the file correctly as JSON is intolerant of mistakes such as missing commas, quote marks and matching brackets.
 Before committing your file to the SPIFFS check its correctness.
 There are lots of validation sites like [this one](https://jsonlint.com/).
 Embedded comments will cause a problem but [this one](https://jsonformatter.org/) can delete comments before validation.
 ## TFT_eSPI
 I use the *TFT_eSPI* library from *https://github.com/Bodmer/TFT_eSPI*.
 Prior to using the library you have to tell which graphics chip is in use and how it is connected.
 This is done by editing the <b>Arrivals/.pio/libdeps/esp32dev/TFT_eSPI/User_Setup_Select.h</b> file and uncommenting the line appropriate to your hardware.
-Note I put a compile time macro in the <b>build_flags</b> section of <b>platform.io</b> to select the appropriate file.
+Note I put a compile time macro in the <b>build_flags</b> section of <b>platformio.ini</b> to select the appropriate file.
 For my 2 boards I had to create new files in <b>Arrivals/.pio/libdeps/esp32dev/User_Setups/Setup400_IL19341_ESP32_HSPI.h</b> and  <b>Arrivals/.pio/libdeps/esp32dev/User_Setups/Setup401_St7789_ESP32_HSPI.h</b> and reference it in <b>Arrivals/.pio/libdeps/esp32dev/TFT_eSPI/User_Setup_Select.h</b>.
 Copies of the files are in the <b>Arrivals/extras</b> folder.
 NOTE: My experience may not match your choice of board.